You Look Like You Love Me

 "You Look Like You Love Me" is a song by American country music singer Ella Langley.
-It was released on June 21, 2024, as a promotional single ahead of her debut studio album Hungover, before being scheduled for release at country radio on August 5, 2024.
+It was released on June 21, 2024, as a promotional single ahead of her debut studio album, Hungover, before being scheduled for release at country radio on August 5, 2024.
 It features American country music singer Riley Green and was produced by Will Bundy.
 The song is Langley's first entry on the Billboard Hot 100, debuting at number 53.
 It won Musical Event of the Year at the 58th Annual Country Music Association Awards.
-And it's Langley's first and Green's second number one on the Country Airplay chart.
+It is Langley's first and Green's second number one on the Country Airplay chart.

 Background

 Langley stated in regard to the song, "I'm obsessed with this song, I think it's so fun.
 I first wrote it with Aaron Ratiere, and then Riley came in and wrote the second verse.
-It's a cute little love song and hopefully it'll be someone's wedding song one day.
+It's a cute little love song and hopefully it'll be someone's wedding song one day".
 In an interview with Holler, Green said the song was "one of those things that can only happen out on the road, out on tour, just really organically.
 I heard the song, and I think she kinda thought maybe it would be a good collaboration with somebody, so I wrote a second verse for it.
 It's just a really fun song.
-She does a great job with it, and it's definitely something that I'm sure we'll be doing together."
+She does a great job with it, and it's definitely something that I'm sure we'll be doing together".

 Langley teased the song on May 13, 2024, through two clips on social media.
 She and Green also shared snippets of the song on TikTok and performed it during their joint tour.